gshenar/backbone-computed-attributes/README.md

 # Backbone Computed Attributes Mixin

-This mixin allows you to create composite attribute for standard Backbone models.
+This mixin allows you to create composite attributes for standard Backbone models.

 Specifying a getter allows computing an attribute value based on multiple bindings to other attributes across contexts.
 This allows an attribute to have a function value and then use get to retrieve the evaluated function result, instead of evaluating the function when requested.
 You cannot specify a computed setter.